mayuropensource/PuffinBASIC/README.md

 Use DIM keyword to declare an array variable. dim1, dim2, ... are dimension size (and not max dim value.)
+Arrays are stored in row-major order.
+The minimum index in an array dimension is 0 and maximum is dim size - 1.

 Syntax: